spacecraft-design-lab-2019/groundtruth-simulator/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Test A
 - [ ] Test B

-# Please include plots from verify_ simulation runs to ensure that Bdot/Bcross/Triad/MEKF still work
+# Please include plots in a comment after starting the pull request (Follow instructions from bot in the comments)

-The plots should include a run long enough to show convergence of the Bdot/Bcross algorithms